sueszli/fast-snek/README.md

 ---

-python's cpython implementation is already pretty good at io-bound tasks through async/await. but the GIL (global interpreter lock) makes hinders parallelism for cpu-bound tasks.
+python's cpython implementation is already pretty good at io-bound tasks through async/await. but the GIL (global interpreter lock) hinders parallelism for cpu-bound tasks.

 the community is actively working on this: